Ephwurd

-Ephwurd is an American electronic music project.
+Ephwurd was an American electronic music project.
 Ephwurd is best known for tracks such as "Rock the Party" (with Jauz), "Vibrations", "Wildchild" (with the Bloody Beetroots) and "Just Us" (featuring Liinks).
 In addition, Ephwurd has remixed some of the biggest names in dance music including the Chainsmokers, Major Lazer, DJ Snake and Oliver Heldens.
 Ephwurd has toured worldwide playing festivals such as Lollapalooza, Electric Daisy Carnival and Veld, among many others.

 History

 Ephwurd went public with a remix of Major Lazer & DJ Snake's "Lean On", before revealing who was behind the duo in July 2015 as they released the single "Rock the Party" on the Spinnin' Records label.
 The collaborative effort between Ephwurd and Jauz would often get played by DJs such as Tiësto, Axwell Λ Ingrosso, and Skrillex.
 The music style would later be known as "bass house", which has been described as "having a lot of classic house drums and percussion to it but it has the wobbles of dubstep at the same time".

 Ephwurd later released a slew of singles on labels such as Spinnin Records and its sub label affiliates.

 On March 16, 2018, Bais Haus announced that "Ephwurd will now operate without Datsik.", due in part to the controversy surrounding Datsik.

 Since moving on as a solo act Ephwurd has released many singles and collaborations such as "Accelerator" and "Wildchild" (with the Bloody Beetroots).

 In February 2019, Ephwurd has developed his Eph'd Up Records label releasing emerging artists in the "bass house" genre.